The Generosity Tree

 - What about the time I have already given as a volunteer?
 Does that count?

 - Our intention is to make civil society even stronger than it is already.
-So the gift you make will be something new, something you had not already done when you received the CS GIFT .
+So the gift you make will be something new, something you had not already done when you received the act of generosity .

 - If I make the agreement for your gift in my capacity for example as CEO or Chair, is it a personal obligation or an obligation for my organisation?

-- In the same way as you would commission a service and commit your organisation’s money, you may want to check that you have the agreement of colleagues to receive this CS GIFT.
-It may be that you and some of your colleagues feel gratitude for the gift you have received so you and also they may want to gift it forward.
+- In the same way as you would commission a service and commit your organisation’s money, you may want to check that you have the agreement of colleagues to receive this act of generosity.
+It may be that you and some of your colleagues feel gratitude for the gift you have received so you and also they may want to give it forward.
 That would help spiral generosity throughout civl society.

 - Can someone else give my time for me?